MayankTamakuwala/DADS_7305_Machine-Learning-Operations/Lab 2/README.md

 - Install necessary dependencies (pandas, scikit-learn)
 - Start all Airflow services

-Once running, access the Airflow UI at `http://localhost:8080` and look for the "Airflow_Mayank_Iris_DAG" in the DAGs list.
+Once running, access the Airflow UI at `http://localhost:8080` and look for the `Airflow_Mayank_Iris_DAG` in the DAGs list.

 ### ML Model